 - In The Curse of Monkey Island such a ring is part of the central story, which revolves around the main protagonist Guybrush Threepwood's attempt to restore his fiancée after accidentally turning her into a gold statue by giving her a cursed diamond ring.
 The only way to remove the curse is to replace the ring with one of equal size, which is acknowledged in-story as being very rare.

 - Taken Up to Eleven in Super Mario Odyssey.
 The Binding Band is so large, Peach has it around her waist and still has to hold it up.

 - From the Futurama movie The Beast with a Billion Backs, Yivo proposes to the universe with one of these ultra-large rings.

-- In "The Real Housewives of Fat Tony" of The Simpsons, Selma marries the maffia boss Fat Tony.
-However, the wedding was not real and the ceremony was held in Italian, and she was only his house mistress.
-Fat Tony's real wife laughs at the size of Selma's ring, which is a ring of a mistress.
+- In "The Real Housewives of Fat Tony" of The Simpsons, Selma marries the mafia boss Fat Tony.
+However, the wedding wasn't real and the ceremony was held in Italian (which Selma doesn't know), and she was only his house mistress.
+Fat Tony's real wife laughs at the size of Selma's ring, which is the ring of a mistress.
 The wife's ring is huge and the gem is as big as her fist.

 - Kaeloo: In Episode 60, Quack Quack buys a wedding ring for Pretty, who he is being forced to marry.
 Not only is the gem incredibly huge (according to the characters, since the audience can't see it), it's also shiny enough to set someone on fire.